This post may contain affiliate links. Please read my Disclosure & Disclaimer Policy for more information.

-Post-workout nutrition is important to replenish energy levels, muscle protein synthesis, and muscle recovery.
+Post-workout nutrition is important for replenishing energy levels, promoting muscle protein synthesis and muscle recovery.

 Exercising typically depletes the glycogen stores within muscles – hence the importance of carbohydrates within a post-workout meal.
 Protein consumption after a workout helps to provide the amino acid building blocks to help build new muscle tissue and repair muscle fibers.
 Replacing fluids lost from a workout is crucial for your body to remain hydrated – try out my electrolyte drink to replenish both fluids and electrolytes lost from excessive sweating.

 Not one body is the same as the other.
 Which is why it is so important to listen to your body!
-How do you feel during your working out?
+How do you feel during your workouts?
 Post-exercise?
 Tailoring your pre & post-workout nutrition to your specific needs will ensure you reach your fitness goals.
-The importance, however, is to ensure you are consuming both carbohydrate and protein rich food sources before and after your workout to properly nourish your body to promote muscle growth.
+The importance, however, is to ensure you are consuming both carbohydrate and protein rich food sources before and after you workout, to properly nourish your body to promote muscle growth.